 Silk is an animal fiber obtained as a filament mostly from the silkworm Bombyx mori.
 Other silkworm breeds, spider, a special kind of seashell also produce different types of silk.
-Check out the post on different types of silk for more details.
+More details on animal fibers and animal fabrics can be found here.

 3 Mineral fibers

 These are fibers derived from natural mineral sources or are manufactured from inorganic and mineral salts.
 Asbestos is a mineral fiber (Silicate of Magnesium and Calcium)and cloth made of this fiber is mostly used for industrial purposes

 Aluminum, silver, gold, stainless steel are also used to make fibers.Metallic fibers are manufactured /man-made fibers with high luster composed of metal, plastic-coated metal or metal-coated plastic.
 They are used to make fabric as well as decorative yarn

 These are fine translucent man-made fibers with great tensile strength, excellent resistance to heat, and flame retardancy; they are mostly used to make home furnishing rather than clothing

 This is a combination of man made and synthetic rubber.